talwat/blog/docs/posts/arch-on-arm.md

 ## Getting a proper boot setup

 Now that we can boot, let's make this an actual proper system.

+Log in as `root` with the password: `root`.

-First, let's setup the keys:
+Then, let's setup the keys:

 ```sh
 pacman-key --init